vrandall66/front-end-submissions-public/1705/mod-4/palette-picker/submission-template.md

 # Code Quality

-#### Link to a specific block of your code on Github that you are proud of
+#### Link to a specific block of your code on GitHub that you are proud of
 [happy code]()

 * Why were you proud of this piece of code?

-#### Link to a specific block of your code on Github that you feel not great about
+#### Link to a specific block of your code on GitHub that you feel not great about
 [sad code]()

 * Why do you feel not awesome about the code?
 What challenges did you face trying to write/refactor it?